Tribes, Rivers and Elephants Family Adventure

 Dara-Ang textiles and weaving

 Overnight at a local homestay

-Your guide and driver will meet you at 0830 at your hotel for your Tribes, Rivers and Elephants family adventure.
+Your guide and driver will meet you at 0800 at your hotel for your Tribes, Rivers, and Elephants family adventure.
 Your tour will take place in the Chiang Dao trekking area.
 You will drive to the north into the mountains near Chiang Dao.
 Our first stop will be the Mae Malai local market.
-Your guide will do some shopping for the coming days, and he will take you along and explain all about the different ingredients he will be using for meals during the trek.
+Your guide will do some shopping for the coming days, and he will take you along and explain all about the different ingredients he will use for meals during the trek.
 We will continue to Kaeng Keud where you will start your whitewater rafting trip on the Mae Taeng (Taeng River).

 After the necessary instructions, you will board the rubber boat and brave some exciting rapids.
 Great fun.
 After this exhilarating adventure, we will drive to the Chiang Dao Caves.
 We will explore this beautiful limestone cave before we have lunch in a local restaurant in front of the cave.
 After lunch, we will drive to the start of our trek.
+Here you can find more about the history and background of hill tribe trekking in Chiang Mai.
 The trail has a few steep hills, but most of the trek is relatively easy.
 All together we walk about two hours with many stops along the way.
-Your guide will explain about specific trees and plants in the forest.
+Your guide will explain specific trees and plants in the forest.
 Of course, there will be enough time for taking pictures.
 Today our final destination is another Palong village.